Goodbye to my dog

 What I’ve always found a little funnier than I would admit publicly?
 Few people actually liked Scoop.
 She was a jumper, a barker, and a biter.
 Make no mistake, she was trained.
 I taught her many, many tricks.
 Although just a few inches high and 12 pounds, Scoop could jump from the floor and grab a Milkbone out of my mouth.
 She would perform whenever I wanted her to.
 She would also bite anyone who tried to take her food, bark at invisible squirrels, and jump on everybody who walked into our house.
 The damned mutt refused to sleep alone.
 She was needy, paranoid, and, by many accounts, annoying.

 But she was my dog.
 She slept beside me in bed every night, curled up between my legs when I worked, and brought me more joy than I thought an animal ever could.
 She really loved walks.
 There were times when I was tempted to hire an experienced dog walker, my friend had recommended me to look at theconfidentmutt.com, but I couldn’t bare to lose that one-to-one time I had with her.
 She was awesome at catching a plastic football out of the air with her mouth, but she couldn’t stand to be in the water.
-When I cooked in the kitchen, Scoop would sit beside me and wait for me to “accidentally” drop something she could eat.
+When I cooked in the kitchen, Scoop would sit beside me and wait for me to “accidentally” drop something she could eat – we were always careful with what she ate too – I specifically remember seeing that doggo eats says for them not to eat spinach raw, which came as a surprise to me.
 When I drove, she would put her hind legs on the back seat and her front paws on the center console.
 She’d stand erect, as if she were navigating.
 Never big enough to be a guard dog, she was what my friend Daly always called “an alarm dog.”
 I lost count of the number of my friends who ignored warnings to leave her alone and ended up bleeding as a result.
 I lost count of the number of times she licked my face while I was sleeping.
 When she was younger, she was quicker than you can imagine.
 Her legs moved faster than her body, and when she’d take off for a sprint, she looked like a drag racing funny car, one that would almost flip over backward because it was moving so fast.
 When she got excited, she would run around the perimeter of the room, sliding sideways on every turn, and baring as she passed.
 We called it her “drive-by.”
 As if she somehow understood, when my wife and I would turn on Sunday afternoon football, Scoop would go to her toy basket, retrieve her plastic football, and bring it to us for a game of fetch that could last for hours.

 Scoop and my love for her pre-date my marriage, the last two jobs I’ve had, and both of my kids.
 To recall a time without her is to recall me as a different person.
 I don’t know what it’s like to be a husband, father, or–if I’m being honest–adult, without having Scoop in my life.
 Her life has affected mine more profoundly than I ever thought it would.
 For as much as that is true, I can’t help but think of my oldest son’s love for the dog.
 Scoop was five years old and in her prime when the boy was born.
 Scoop is, for all he knows at his age, his dog.
 Scoop may be a symbol of my adult life, but my kid has never lived without the dog.
 She is as much part of his life as any member of our family.
 Truths like this show just how important it is to protect our pets’ health as they are more than just animals to us.
 With the proper insurance, you can make sure that you have the majority of veterinary costs covered when you need it most.
 See here to learn more – https://www.petsbest.com/